-Sion (2008) analysed the tension between military combat socialization and peace-keeping missions through ethnographic fieldwork with Dutch peacekeepers in Bosnia and Kosovo in 1999-2000.
-She showed that their camps function as expatriate communities, playing a similar role to that of the tourist establishments for mass tourism.
-For her, peacekeepers are like modern mass tourists, who are either unwilling to deal or incapable of interacting with the host environment.
-This "war tourism" is also called "dark tourism" because of dealing with the consumption of death or distress as a touristic experience of both the distant and recent past (Lennon/Foley 2000).
-While such "environment bubbles" exist for military missions in different versions 19, the police works different.
-The members of the UN police force in Kosovo (UNMIK CIVPOL) had and have to find there own private apartments, while the military had and still is living in their own camps.
+Sion (2008) analysed the tension between military combat socialization and peacekeeping missions through ethnographic fieldwork with Dutch peacekeepers in Bosnia and Kosovo in 1999-2000.
+She showed that their camps function as expatriate communities, playing a similar role to that of tourist establishments.
+Sion likens peacekeepers to modern tourist groups who are either unwilling or incapable of interacting with the host environment.
+This 'war tourism' is also called 'dark tourism' because it provides for a tourist-type of experience of death or distress of both the distant and recent past (Lennon & Foley, 2000).
+While military missions operate in a variety of 'environment bubbles',22 the police work differently.
+The members of the UN police force in Kosovo (UNMIK CIVPOL) had to and still have to find there own private apartments, while the military live in their own camps.
 They are not allowed to leave the fenced and secured area without permission.
-At the very beginning of their mission, the members of the UN police had to find and rent space for their "police stations" and they had to buy the necessary equipment by themselves.
-But military and police officers share at least one passion: souvenir shopping.
-Teddy bears wearing military or peacekeeping uniforms, special designed patches (some very menacingly) or other souvenirs are sold in and outside the camps.
-Tax free alcohol and cigarettes are also an attraction, as pirated CD's, DVD's, watches and other stuff, which is sold at small stalls e.g. just opposite of the UNMIK Headquarters or in department stores close to KFORs "Film City" outside of Prishtina.

-Following a model of evolution in local attitudes to tourists (euphoria, apathy, annoyance and antagonism), Sion (2008) shows that the Kosovars were full of euphoria for the internationals, shake soldiers' hands, invited them to their houses, and wrote "Thank you, NATO" graffiti.
-But coming from a culture of environmental awareness, many soldiers (and police officers) were shocked by how dirty the host countries were: "Kosovo is a beautiful country, but filthy. ... the rubbish just grows bigger around its".
-They perceive the locals as lazy people who did not bother about their living conditions, and this is sometimes generalized as a general trait of Muslims.
-In a press interview, two peacekeepers who served in Srebrenica (Bosnia) during its fall said: "The Muslims looked like animals and sometimes were also treated as such, dirty and smelly" (Sion 2008).
+Using a model of the evolution of local attitudes to tourists (euphoria, apathy, annoyance and antagonism), Sion (2008) shows that the Kosovars were full of euphoria for the internationals: they shook soldiers' hands, invited them to their houses, and wrote "Thank you, NATO" graffiti.
+But coming from a culture of environmental awareness, many soldiers (and police officers) were shocked by how dirty the host country was: "Kosovo is a